nologyRob/bankAppProposal/src/com/company/Challenge.md

 ## Challenge

-- Create a Bank class.
-- Create some field members (variables) that a bank would have.
-- e.g. Bank name, Bank Location, Bank Staff Members (use Math.Random for this)
-- Use the Switch statement and user Input in Main to create a new Bank object.
+- Use the Switch Statement/User Input to create a new branch
+- System out the details of the Branch to the command line.
+-